SiteSupra/sitesupra-docs/docs/di_container.rst

 `Symfony configuration component article <http://symfony.com/doc/current/components/config/definition.html>`_, and stores the values for further processing.

-Later, you can access already defined services (as on ``line 7``, which though is not a very good approach since instantiates the service), add your own service definitions (``lines 9-11``) and access container parameters (``line 13``).
+Later, you can access already defined services (as on ``line 7``, which though is not a very good approach since it instantiates the service), add your own service definitions (``lines 9-11``) and access container parameters (``line 13``).

 Each package has it's own configuration definition.
 Concrete configuration object is created during call to ``getConfiguration()``